The Little Clown that became famous…

 A clown is born

-With the Rotoscope built and Dave playing the featured role of the clown, the brothers set to work testing Max’s invention.
-They filmed Dave, cavorting around in his clown outfit on the roof of Max’s building, and then spent most of the following year painstakingly creating new hand-drawn images to match each frame of the original film, ultimately creating some 2,500 individual drawings.
-The end result: a remarkable film… that lasted only one minute, but would change the look of animation forever.
+The brothers filmed Dave, cavorting around in his clown outfit on the roof of Max’s building, and then spent most of the following year painstakingly creating hand-drawn images to match each frame of the original film, ultimately creating some 2,500 individual drawings.

-The winding road to stardom
+A winding road to stardom

-Max was still working at Bray when, at the end of World War I, he was able to return to his “little clown” films which he called “Out of the Inkwell.”
-Though the films began to make their way into theaters as early as 1919, it wasn’t until 1920 – and the development of short-cuts and modifications that made the process of Rotoscoping less labor intensive - that the little clown began to appear regularly in theaters across the country and very quickly became an enormous sensation.
+After the war, Max (still at Bray) returned to his “little clown” films which he called Out of the Inkwell.
+The films began to make their way into theaters as early as 1919, it wasn’t until 1920 – when modifications to the Rotoscope made the process less labor intensive - that the little clown began to appear in theaters across the country and very quickly became an enormous sensation.

 By 1921, the little clown had grown so popular that Max and Dave decided it was time to go out on their own.
-They launched their own animation studio which they called “Out of the Inkwell, Inc.” and hired their first, and for a time their only, employee.
+They launched their own animation studio which they called Out of the Inkwell, Inc.

 The little clown becomes koko

-Remarkably, it wasn’t until 1923 that Max’s “little clown” finally had a name.
-For years he had been referred to as ‘the ‘Little Clown,’ or ‘Fleischer’s Clown,’ or at one point as the “Yama Yama Clown.”
-But all that changed when the Fleischers hired animator Dick Huemer.
+That changed when the Fleischers hired animator Dick Huemer.
 It was during this period, when Huemer was heavily involved in animating the clown, that he acquired a partner in mischief - a dog by the name of Fitz - and finally a name: Ko-Ko, or, as it sometimes later appeared, Koko.
-Huemer’s spirited work had its own special flavor; an observant viewer might even notice some slight shifts in Koko’s appearance in Huemer’s skilled hands.
+Huemer’s spirited work had its own special flavor and one can often spot slight shifts in style and appearance that betray Huemer’s skilled hands.

 Ko-ko + bouncing ball = music

-In the era of the silent movies, audience sing-a-longs were a very popular part of the theater-going experience.
+In the era of the silent movies, audience sing-a-longs were a popular part of the theater-going experience.
 Song lyrics would be projected onto the screen using glass slides while live music was provided by a pianist or musical group.
 In September 1924, the Fleischers introduced an invention that would forever be known simply – and affectionately – as the “Bouncing Ball.”

 The bouncing of the ball provided the audience with a visual indication of the rhythm of the music.
 These films, called Ko-ko Song Car-Tunes, helped audiences sing in unison – even if they didn’t know the song - by following Koko’s instruction that everyone "join in and sing" following the Bouncing Ball.